teodozjan/lacuna-cookbuk/README.md

 - Checking whether space port or intelligence ministries are full
 - Moving glyphs and plans between planets
 - Assembling halls
-- Upgrading spaceports to level 10
-- Primitive upgrading rules
+- Upgrading rules

 ## TODO

-- Specify different upgrade order for diffrenet planets
+- Specify different upgrade order for diffrent planets
 - Find ineffective ships to replace
 - Autobalance supply chains (send to home planet)
-- Autobalance home planet (if all supply chains will become 0 it wont go negative on happiness)
+- Autobalance home planet (if all supply chains will become 0 it won't go negative on happiness)